yodit93/TAIRP-Image-Slider/README.md

 # 📖 Image Slider: <a name="about-project"></a>

-> Image Slider is a project that allows users to view images in a slideshow format.
+> Image Slider is a front end project that allows users to view images in a slideshow format.
 The images are displayed in a carousel format and the user can navigate through the images using the navigation buttons.
 It is fully responsive and can be viewed on any device.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>